Dealion - Member Profile Nº TBD

 Sara in Numbers

-Ten years translating ideas into partnerships, programs, and capital across three continents.
+Ten+ years translating ideas into partnerships, programs, and capital across three continents.

-400+ Startups mentored and coached
+500+ Startups mentored and coached

 10+ Years building startup ecosystems in the region

-160 Startups supported with EU non-dilutive funding
+160 Startups supported through EU non-dilutive funding

 Primary Markets